lioshi/lioshi-icon-theme/src/README.md

  - this script will chop up the source plates in [vector](./vector) into individual icons.

 `render-bitmaps.py`
-- will render all hicolor Paper icons in both @1x and @2x resolutions from the source files in [bitmaps](./bitmaps).
+- will render all hicolor Lioshi icons in both @1x and @2x resolutions from the source files in [bitmaps](./bitmaps).

 `render-cursors.sh`
 - will render the cursor assets and build the cursor theme

 ## Colour Palette

-To use the included Inkscape [colour palette](./paper_palette.gpl) copy it to `.config/inkscape/palettes` and restart Inkscape.
+To use the included Inkscape [colour palette](./lioshi_palette.gpl) copy it to `.config/inkscape/palettes` and restart Inkscape.
 You should then be able to choose it from the palette menu.